 Most birders may find it challenging to locate Samburu on a map.
 I would like to take the opportunity to change that and suggest to anybody visiting Kenya they should not miss out on this magnificent reserve.

 Samburu offers a sublime birding experience with coveted endemic and arid specialists such as the Somali ostrich, vulturine guineafowl, Hunter’s sunbird and William’s lark as well as a cast of fascinating creatures such as gerenuk, reticulated giraffe, Grevy’s zebra, Beisa oryx and striped hyena, all specialities of the Somali-biome.

-After, 35 years’ day-dreaming about this place, I finally made it to its gates in last years’s Africa Geographic Predator Tour to Kenya.
+After, 35 years’ daydreaming about this place, I finally made it to its gates in last year’s Africa Geographic Predator Tour to Kenya.
 Here are my top 10 picks of Samburu’s best birds: